 The difficulty in integrating video experience with Microsoft apps has got a new turn with the new Microsoft Stream (on SharePoint).
 You heard that right!
 Microsoft has now moved the Classic Stream to Microsoft 365 with improved collaboration experience to a greater extent.
 Let’s delve deeper into the concepts below.

 Stream Classic’s transition to Microsoft Streams on SharePoint is the new buzz phrase! 📢.
 With the latest integrated approach, you are now able to upload and manage videos effectively within Microsoft services including Teams, Yammer, Office.com, OneDrive, SharePoint, PowerPoint, and Viva.
 Integration of Microsoft Streams across Microsoft 365 now allows you to share and access videos just as any other file.

 When Will Microsoft Stream Classic Retire?

-Microsoft announced the permanent retirement of Microsoft Stream Classic around February 15, 2024.
-Also, uploading videos in Stream Classic will be turned off forever by August 2023.
+Microsoft announced the permanent retirement of Microsoft Stream Classic by April 15, 2024.
+Also, uploading videos in Stream Classic will be turned off forever by September 15, 2023.

 Microsoft Stream Classic Retirement Timeline